 Mark obtained his Ph.D. in Neurobiology at Harvard Medical School under the mentorship of Dr. David Van Vactor.
 He trained as a postdoctoral fellow with Dr. Connie Cepko in the Harvard Medical School Department of Genetics and joined The City College of New York's Biology Department as an assistant professor in the Fall of 2012.
 Mark's interest is in understanding the basic molecular mechanisms underlying the development of the eye and to contribute to the generation of new therapies for human retinal disease.
 Outside of lab, Mark most enjoys any activity that involves his family.

 Miruna graduated from the Doctoral School of Biology of the Babeș-Bolyai University in Cluj Napoca, Romania after completing research studies at the National Eye Institute, at the NIH in Bethesda, MD, as well as at the Institute of Neuroscience of the National Research Council, in Pisa, Italy.
 Her doctoral thesis is entitled "Molecular tools to study the development and organization of the retinal neuronal networks".
-Her research interests are related to the retinal development - cell types specification and circuit assembly, using as experimental model the chicken and the mouse.
+Her research interests are related to the retinal development - cell types specification and circuit assembly using experimental model, such as the chicken and the mouse.

 She is originally from Petrosani, a small town in Transylvania.
 She loves traveling and always uses conferences as a good reason to meet people around the world with similar interests.